soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 ### Task 5: Restart a failing pump remotely

 After observing the failure of two of the rod pumps, you are able cycle the power state of the pump remotely.
-The simulator is setup to receive the Toggle Motor Power command from IoT Central, and will update the state accordingly and start/stop sending telemetry to the cloud.
+The simulator is setup to receive the Toggle Motor Power command from IoT Central and will update the state accordingly and start/stop sending telemetry to the cloud.

 1. In IoT Central, select _Devices_ from the left-hand menu, then select _Rod Pump - DEVICE001_ from the device list.
 Observe that even though the pump has in all purposes failed, that there is still power to the motor - indicated by the Power State bar at the bottom of the device's Measurements chart.